banzade/coursera-React/README.md

 cd confusion
 npm start
 ```
-:arrow_heading_down: To use this repo, simply clone and use these commands:
+To use this repo, simply clone and use these commands :arrow_heading_down:
 ```
 npm install
 npm start